Contact the Clerk's Office at 734-287-6550, option 6, if you have questions.

-City elections are held in the City of Taylor every four years (next local election will be in 2021).
+City elections are held in the City of Taylor every four years.
 Elections are held on the first Tuesday after the first Monday in August (Primary) and November (General).
 The City Clerk is the city’s chief elections officer and is responsible for the administration of all city elections.
 All local elected official’s terms expire at the same time.
 They are all four (4) year terms.

 Running for City Office